The theorem acquires its application to statistical inference when we

 .
 In real life, with noisy and incomplete data, we never have the

-luxury of measuring directly, but only something depending on it in a
+directly, but only something depending on it in a

 nonunique fashion.
 If we understand this dependence, i.e understand our